timothywong731/travel_assistant/README.md

-# VAA GenAI Technical Test — AI Travel Assistant
+# AI Travel Assistant

-Welcome to the technical assessment for an AI Software Developer role at VAA.
-This test is designed to evaluate your Python, FastAPI, and prompt engineering skills using OpenAI's API and structured seed data.

----

-## 🧠 Objective
+## 🧠 Overview

-Build a GenAI-powered **Travel Assistant** that responds to natural language travel queries via an API.
+This is a GenAI-powered **Travel Assistant** that responds to natural language travel queries via an API.
-You should use FastAPI, Pydantic (or a similar framework like Langchain), and OpenAI's GPT model to interpret queries and return structured, helpful travel advice.
+The API returns a structured travel advice.

 ---